Skip to main content

 After cleaning the area thoroughly, seek prompt medical attention.
 Make sure to document and report the incident according to your workplace’s policy.

 Whether you come into contact with blood as an occupational hazard or through sheer happenstance, treat it with extreme caution.
-Blood borne diseases are often significantly more dangerous than those transmitted through the air, and in the case of HIV or hepatitis C, can be chronic, lifelong conditions.
+Bloodborne diseases are often significantly more dangerous than those transmitted through the air, and in the case of HIV or hepatitis C, can be chronic, lifelong conditions.
 Treat all blood as thought it could be hazardous and avoid touching it or interacting with it unless you first treat it with bleach or clinically formulated hydrogen peroxide.

 Bloodborne Pathogens Training Topics